sandoche/Darkmode.js/README.md

 ## Browser compatibility
 This library uses the CSS `mix-blend-mode: difference;` in order to provide the Dark Mode.
 It may not be compatible with all the browsers.
+Therefore the widget has been hidden in Internet Explorer and Edge.

 Check the compatibility here: https://caniuse.com/#search=mix-blend-mode